fahey252/Documentation/approaches.md

 - Minimize refactoring code in production... don't ship shit
 - Single responsibility - things that do one thing and do it well.
 - Develop with other developers in mind.
   + How is someone else going to understand what this does and how it works.
+- Be consisent, explicit vs implicit to reduce cognitive overhead.
+Fewer decisions means faster development.